Ramplex-Technologies/clujo/README.md

     // since task3 has no dependencies, it will run in parallel with task1 at the start of execution and it does not have guaranteed access to any other task's result
   })
   .build({
-      // Optional: provide a (sync or async) function to run when the job completes that takes in the completed context object
+      // Optional: provide a (sync or async) function to run when the task graph completes execution that takes in the completed context object
       // dependencies, and errors (list of TaskError for each task that failed if any errors occurred, otherwise null)
       onTasksCompleted: (ctx, deps, errors) => console.log(ctx, deps, errors), });